Unboxed-Software/solana-course/content/solana-nft.md

 "gatekeeper": null,
 ```

-Update the `"goLiveDate"` to sometime in the future:
+Update the `goLiveDate` to sometime in the future:

 ```json
 "goLiveDate": "25 Dec 2022 00:00:00 GMT",